smarqueslopez/hulu-clone/README.md

 This is a [Next.js](https://nextjs.org/) project using [React.js](https://reactjs.org/) for building user interfaces and [Tailwindcss](https://tailwindcss.com/) for styling it.

+All movie information is obtain from https://www.themoviedb.org/ public development API.

 This project is deployed at https://react-hulu-clone-nine.vercel.app/

 <img src="./docs/Screenshot1.png?raw=true" width="100%" alt="Screenshot1.png"></img>